High-fidelity spatial mode transmission through a 1-km-long multimode fiber via vectorial time reversal

 In summary, we have demonstrated that, through the use of vectorial time reversal, we can establish a high-fidelity, 1-km-long communication link that supports 210 spatial modes of a standard MMF.
 Both spatial mode crosstalk and polarization scrambling in MMF can be well suppressed, which demonstrates the possibility of boosting the communication rate of both classical communication and QKD by either mode-division multiplexing or high-dimensional encoding.
-In particular, we propose a mode-multiplexed QKD protocol and show how our method can be used to boost the channel capacity in a straightforward manner.
-Given the scalability of the experimental implementation and high fidelity of the data, our technique presents a practical approach to a multitude of long-distance quantum and classical applications ranging from mode-division multiplexing to entanglement distribution \cite{loffler2011fiber,liu2020multidimensional}{}.
+In particular, we propose a spatial-mode-multiplexed QKD protocol and show how our method can be used to boost the channel capacity in a straightforward manner.
+While specialty fibers such as multi-core fibers \cite{bacco2019boosting}{} can also be used to realize space-multiplexed QKD, standard MMFs are cheaper and already widely deployed in existing commercial fiber communication systems, and thus the capacity of these systems can be readily improved by two orders of magnitude using our method without replacing the fibers.
+Our results also confirm the time reversal symmetry of beam propagation over a 1-km-long MMF.
+Given the scalability of the experimental implementation and high fidelity of the data, our technique can be useful to not only mode-division multiplexing but also to other applications such as fiber endoscopy \cite{turtaev2018high}{}, lensless microscopy \cite{vcivzmar2012exploiting}{}, and high-dimensional entanglement distribution \cite{loffler2011fiber,liu2020multidimensional}{}.